aggregat4/dendriform/JOURNAL.md

 ## 16.6.2018

 Implemented the remaining note functionality with undo and fixing all the event handler special casing we need to do becase the note is a contenteditable where we allow _some_ markup.
 All of a sudden we are not just in one element, but we may click inside of some markup that is a child of the contenteditable.
 Working with contenteditable is questionable, but necessary.

+Highlighting the notes will be ... annoying.
+They are not plain text, I need to put more thought and effort into that.